 How will your charity fundraise?
 Fundraising (licensing and compliance) is governed by both Commonwealth and State legislation.
 You must ensure that you obtain a license and comply with the Corporations Act 2001 (Cth) and applicable State laws.
 A charities lawyer can assist you with the license and to comply with both the national and state based laws.

-If you would like to discuss the possibility of starting a charity, give LegalVision a call on 1300 544 755 and speak with one of our charity and fundraising specialists.
+If you would like to discuss the possibility of starting a charity, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.